 The plethora of channels available to media planners is dizzying, so it’s essential to choose the most effective mix for your audience.

-Armed with market research and goal-setting insights, marketers must determine which channels can bring them the most success.
+Armed with market research and goal-setting insights, marketers must determine which channels media strategies can bring them the most success.

-Media planners typically use a targeted mix of offline and online channels.
+Media planners typically use a targeted mix of offline and other online media channels.